haoai1231/haoai1231.github.io/_pages/about.md

   - /about.html
 ---

-I am  Hao Ai.
-Since Fall 2024, I have been pursuing a Master’s degree in Mathematics at Fuzhou University.
-My research centers on Electronic Design Automation (EDA), with a specific focus on physical design and multiphysics computation.
-Prior to this, I conducted research on the dynamics of stochastic delay systems and stochastic control.
+I am Hao Ai, a graduate researcher at Fuzhou University.
+I am currently pursuing my Master’s degree in Mathematics and will commence my Ph.D. studies in Fall 2026.

+My primary research focuses on Electronic Design Automation (EDA), with specific interests in  optimization algorithmic for physical design and fast solvers for multiphysics computation (especially thermal simulation).
+Additionally, I am  interests in the dynamic analysis, application, and implementation of memristive systems.
+Previously, I conducted research on the dynamics of stochastic delay systems and stochastic control.

+Current Research & Focus Currently, I am dedicated to developing high-efficiency and high-accuracy thermal simulator.
+Beyond simulation, I aim to leverage my mathematical background to provide theoretical rigor for EDA physical design algorithms, specifically focusing on formal validity proofs and mathematical frameworks for algorithmic acceleration.
+I am keen to engage in academic discussions and explore potential collaborations regarding physical design and multiphysics solvers.
+If you are interested in my work or wish to discuss collaborative opportunities, please feel free to reach out.

 ---